 At the portfolio level, the AIC programs exceeded their filed savings goals for PY7 achieving 275,565 net MWh and 6,515,201 net therms.4 As Table 1 illustrates, the net realization rates for the entire portfolio are 141% for MWh and 143% for therms.
-Table 2 and Table 3 present ex ante gross, ex post gross, and ex post net savings for each program.
+Table 2 and The AIC portfolio had energy savings goals of approximately 223 GWh and 5.1 million therms for PY7.
+AIC has adjustable energy savings goals that are updated in light of changes to the IL-TRM and NTGRs applicable to each program.
+The final adjustable energy savings goals are presented in AIC's adjustable goals tracker and replicated in Table 3 below.
+Note that while goals are presented at the program level for comparison purposes, goals are effective at the portfolio level, meaning AIC has the ability to shift resources across all programs to meet them as it sees fit. present ex ante gross, ex post gross, and ex post net savings for each program.
 For additional detail regarding PY7 savings, including lifetime savings, program costs, and participation, see Appendix A.